bEEkEEper254/Aviation-Risk-Analysis/README.md

 # project_phase_one
-# Project Title: Aircraft Safety Risk Analysis Dashboard
+# Project Title: Aircraft Safety Risk Analysis

 ## Project Overview
 This project focuses on data cleaning, imputation, analysis, and visualization to generate insights for stakeholders regarding aircraft safety risks.
 The aim is to provide actionable recommendations for the new aviation division as the company expands into purchasing and operating airplanes.